thisisdajaaa/karosa-native/README.md

 ### For files and folders

-Use `kebab-case` for files and folders and `camelCase` for variables within files.
+Use `kebab-case` for files and folders that are not components or screens and `camelCase` for variables within files and for files and folders that are components or screens.
 The only exception would be the component names which should be `PascalCase`.

 ```
 // File name is edit-profile.tsx